Review:

 score is between 0 and 5

-Judicial independence is the principle that the judiciary should be separate from other branches of government and not subject to improper influence.
+Judicial independence is the concept that the judiciary should be free from influence or pressure from other branches of government or external sources, allowing judges to make impartial decisions based on the law.

 Key Features